On frequentist confidence intervals in a non-Gaussian regime

 More generically, one employs the Neyman confidence belt method \cite{Neyman:1937uhy}, which requires an evaluation of the likelihood for many mock realisations of the data, thereby greatly increasing the computational expense over graphical profile likelihoods that only require a single realisation of observed data.
 FC performs this procedure for one measured quantity with one unknown parameter \cite{Feldman:1997qc}, with the added complexity that one constructs the acceptance intervals in the final Neyman confidence belt from a ranking of likelihood ratios.
+FC also generalise to two parameters with one measured quantity in the context of neutrino oscillation physics \cite{Feldman:1997qc}.
 Throughout, we refer to this as the FC construction, which is the most general method that we consider in the paper.

 Bearing in mind that Wilks' theorem, etc, are approximations that break down for smaller samples, there may still be value in a $\Lambda$CDM tensions context \cite{DiValentino:2021izs, Perivolaropoulos:2021jda, Abdalla:2022yfr, CosmoVerse:2025txj} provided they turn out to be more conservative and bound the confidence intervals above.
-Indeed, for Gaussian graphical profile likelihoods, one can prove that any correction due to a boundary contracts confidence intervals (see appendix in \cite{Colgain:2024clf}).
+Indeed, for Gaussian graphical profile likelihoods, one can prove that any correction due to a boundary contracts confidence intervals (see the appendix in \cite{Colgain:2024clf}).
 Thus, in this work we pay special attention to whether computationally inexpensive profile likelihood methods can provide useful guidance on errors for computationally expensive methods.
 We revisit earlier results \cite{Colgain:2023bge} based on graphical profile likelihoods to test how conclusions change with the full FC prescription.